 Created in cooperation with Starhawk

 Join us for six amazing and transformative days of magic and Earth activism.
 We will announce 2019 dates soon.

-Young people who will be teens any time this year can attend with parent’s permission.
+Young people who will be teens any time this year can apply to attend with parent’s permission.
 Older youth can apply to be part of our Young Adults Path (see next page).

 We’ll do tarot, habitat restoration, spellwork, activism, nightime rituals – and learn a lot about our relation to the Earth and to each other.
 Be ready to laugh, work, create, play, sing – maybe all at the same time.